patxoca/arv.factory/docs/source/tutorial.rst

 Creating other types of objects
 ===============================

-In the examples we have seen so far the factory creates dictionaries but usually we want to create other types of objects, an actual *object* a django model etc. That can be acomplished defining a new metafactory with a *constructor* class attribute.
+In the examples we have seen so far the factories created dictionaries but usually we want to create other types of objects, instances for som class a django model etc. That can be accomplished defining a new metafactory with a *constructor* class attribute.
 The value of that attribute must be a callable that accepts keyword arguments an returns an *object* of the intended type, a *class* is the natural choice but